Quadcryo/quadcryo/_posts/2026-04-24-future-mathematics.md

 layout: post
 title:  The Future of Mathematics
 date:   2026-04-24 00:00-00
-description: thoughts about mathematics of the future
+description: thoughts on an article by David Bessis
 tags: literature
 ---